Bucketized Active Sampling for Learning ACOPF: Introduction

-This paper studies whether active sampling can address this important issue and, more generally, decrease the resource consumption needed to train optimization proxies.
-It proposes Active Bucketized Sampling (\abs{}), a novel active learning framework to perform ``Just-in-Time'' training.
-Contrary to many active learning frameworks that generate new samples based on the evaluations of individual (or groups of~\cite{kirsch2019batchbald}) unlabeled data samples, \abs{} reasons about regions of the input distribution, exploiting the fact that similar inputs should generally produce similar outputs.
-The input distribution is thus bucketized and each bucket is evaluated (using an independent validation set) to determine if it needs additional samples. \abs{} also uses a novel adjustment scheme for the learning rate, which can both decrease and {\it increase} appropriately, and examines a variety of acquisition functions for evaluating buckets, inspired by several state-of-the-art approaches, e.g., EMCM, BADGE, and MCDUE. \abs{} was evaluated on large transmission networks and compared to the state of the art in active sampling.
-The experimental results show that \abs{} produces significant benefits for Just-In-Time training.
-The contributions of this paper can thus be summarized as follows: \begin{enumerate}
+This paper is the first to study whether active sampling can address this important issue and, more generally, aims at decreasing the computational resources needed to train optimization proxies in practice.
+It proposes Bucketized Active Sampling (\bas{}), a novel active learning framework to perform ``Just-in-Time'' (JIT) training.
+Unlike many active learning frameworks that generate new samples based on the evaluations of individual (or groups of~\cite{kirsch2019batchbald}) unlabeled data samples, \bas{} reasons about regions of the input domain, exploiting the fact that similar inputs should generally produce similar outputs.
+The input domain is thus bucketized and each bucket is evaluated (using an independent validation set) to determine if it needs additional samples.
+A variety of acquisition functions are examined, some inspired by several state-of-the-art approaches, e.g., BADGE \cite{ash2020deep}, and MCDUE \cite{tsymbalov2018dropout}. \bas{} is evaluated on large transmission networks and compared to the state of the art in active sampling.
+The experimental results show that \bas{} produces significant benefits for JIT training.
+This paper's contributions can thus be summarized as follows: \begin{enumerate}

-\item The paper proposes \abs{}, a novel active bucketized learning framework for Just-In-Time learning.
-Its key novelty is the idea of partitioning the input distribution into buckets to determine which buckets are in need of additional samples.
-This bucket-based sampling contrasts with existing active learning schemes that determine which unlabelled samples to add based on the evaluation of their individual properties.
+\item The paper proposes \bas{}, a novel bucketized active learning framework for the Just-In-Time learning setting.
+Its key novelty is the idea of partitioning the input domain into buckets to determine which buckets are in need of additional samples.
+This bucket-based sampling contrasts with existing active learning schemes that determine which unlabeled samples to add based on the evaluation of their individual properties.

-\item To determine which buckets are in need of more samples, \abs{} uses an independent validation set, decoupling the assessment of where new samples are needed from the sample generation.
+\item To determine which buckets are in need of more samples, \bas{} bucketizes the validation set in order to score each \textit{bucket, thus} decoupling the assessment of where new samples are needed from the sample generation.
 This allows additional flexibility when learning optimization proxies, including the ability to avoid generating too many infeasible problems.

-\item The paper studies multiple acquisition functions for \abs{}, highlighting the benefits of gradient information.
+\item The paper studies multiple acquisition functions for \bas{}, highlighting the benefits of gradient information.